jpedrosa/sua/docs/Swift_What_Comes_To_Mind.md

 further develop the interpreter so that it could be better sandboxed and they would retain most other Swift features.
 But that is the kind of holy grail that we have yet to see anyone conquer.
-Sandboxed languages can be slow and boring for some needs that better take of the platforms.
+Sandboxed languages can be slow and boring for some needs that better take advantage of the platforms.

 Kids, pick the ingredients the chef will use to cook you dinner
 ---------------------------------------------------------------